 Here are some different numbers for various foods:

-...And here are a couple of more numbers for digestability of foods (where you also can see that there's a significant difference between using the ileal or fecal method):
+Here are a couple more numbers for digestibility of foods from this study done on rats (where you also can see that there's a significant difference between using the ileal or fecal method):

-"we find shockingly little evidence for their efficacy in promoting MPS or lean mass gains and would advise the use of intact proteins as opposed to a purified combination of BCAA that appear to antagonize each other in terms of transport both into circulation and likely in to the muscle "
+"we find shockingly little evidence for their efficacy in promoting MPS or lean mass gains and would advise the use of intact proteins as opposed to a purified combination of BCAA that appear to antagonize each other in terms of transport both into circulation and likely into the muscle."

 "We conclude that the claim that consumption of dietary BCAAs stimulates muscle protein synthesis or produces an anabolic response in human subjects is unwarranted."